SzymonKwiecinski/Application-for-the-automatic-improvement-of-inventory-levels/README.md

 # Application for the automatic improvement of inventory levels

-The application downloads all unconverted documents between a chosen date range.
-Create new documents fixing errors.
+The application downloads all unconverted documents (documents which use the wrong products) between a chosen date range.
+Create new documents which fix errors.
 Save changes in Subiekt GT (SQL Server).

 <p align="center">
 <img src="README_gif.gif">